knime/knime-python/doc/extension-development.rst

 Port Group Decorators
 ++++++++++++++++++++++
-The group decorators in the KNIME Python extension allow you to define input and output port groups for your nodes.
-A port group can contain multiple ports of the same type and is useful for nodes that need to handle a variable number of inputs or outputs.
-It's important to note that input port groups must have unique names within the input scope, and output port groups must have unique names within the output scope.
-For example, you can't have two input port groups with the name "data", but you can have one input and one output port group both named "data".
+The group decorators allow you to define input and output port groups for your nodes.
+A port group means that you can dynamically add and remove ports in KNIME.

 .. autofunction:: knime.extension.input_table_group
    :noindex: